For more detailed tips on how search works in the CMP, see the Detailed Curation Guide.

 - Searches may also be edited, or deleted, after being created by clicking the Edit button in the top right of the Saved Searches window

-Easily access your Favorites from the link at the top of the Content Explorer
+Easily access your Favorites from the link at the top of the Marketplace

 - Favorites are a good way to set aside articles or images that may be useful, without starting a workflow.